DragonDebug/UtilityLab/StandardFolder/README.md

 # StandardFolder

-Creates a copy of your default folder and names it with today's date plus your custom text.

-**Status:** Active

-## How To Use
+Create a ready-to-use folder in seconds.

+This tool copies your template folder and creates a new folder named with:

+- today’s date
+- your custom text

+Example result:

+- `2026-05-24 Project Kickoff`

+## What You Need

+- `default/` (your template folder)
+- `SetupConfig.ps1` or `SetupConfig.bat`
+- `StandardFolder.ps1` or `StandardFolder.bat`
+- `config.psd1` (created by setup)

+## Quick Start

+1. Run setup once.
-1. Run `SetupConfig.ps1` or `SetupConfig.bat` once to write `config.psd1` with the path to the sibling `default` folder.
+	- Run `SetupConfig.ps1` (or `SetupConfig.bat`) to generate `config.psd1`.
+	- This stores the path to your sibling `default` folder.
-2. Copy `StandardFolder.ps1` and `config.psd1` to the folder where you want the new dated copy to be created.
+2. Move files to where you want to create new folders.
+	- Copy `StandardFolder.ps1` and `config.psd1` into your target working folder.
+3. Run the tool.
+	- Start `StandardFolder.ps1` (or `StandardFolder.bat`).
-3. Run `StandardFolder.ps1` or `StandardFolder.bat`, then enter the folder name when prompted.
+	- Enter your folder label when prompted.

-The output folder is created in the current working directory where you run the script.
+The new dated folder is created in the folder where you run the script.

+## Safety Check

-Safety rule: do not run the script from inside your configured SourceFolder (or its subfolders).
-The script now blocks that scenario and exits with an error.
+Do not run the script from inside the configured source template folder (`SourceFolder`) or any of its subfolders.

-## Note
+To protect your template files, the script detects this and exits with an error.

+## If PowerShell Blocks the Script

+In the same PowerShell window, run:

-If PowerShell blocks the script, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` in that PowerShell session and try again.
+`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

+Then run the script again.